Treating Loose Skin Following Bariatric Surgery on the Abdomen and Back

 Disclaimer: Operation performed by Dr Bernard Beldholm.
 Adult content, surgery has risks; individual results vary, seek 2nd opinion.
 Please see the full disclaimer.

-Fleur-de-Lis abdominoplasty is a common treatment for addressing sagging skin in major weight loss patients.
+Fleur-de-Lis abdominoplasty is a common treatment for lax skin in major weight loss patients.
 It helps remove excess skin that would be challenging to eliminate with standard abdominoplasty procedures.
 The procedure involves an inverted T incision resembling a lily flower, hence its name.

 Lipo-Abdominoplasty

-Lipo-abdominoplasty is an abdominoplasty procedure that addresses excess fat and sagging abdominal skin by combining liposuction with abdominoplasty.
-The procedure involves addressing excess fatty tissue through liposuction and then the excess skin through standard abdominoplasty procedures.
+Lipo-abdominoplasty is an abdominoplasty procedure that targets excess fat and loose abdominal skin by combining liposuction with abdominoplasty.
+The procedure involves ** excess fatty tissue through liposuction and then the excess skin through standard abdominoplasty procedures.

 VASER Liposuction